 Why you can trust Insurify: Comparing accurate insurance quotes should never put you at risk of spam.
 We earn an agent commission only if you buy a policy based on our quotes.
 Our editorial team follows a rigorous set of editorial standards and operates independently from our insurance partners.
 Learn more.

-Drivers living in the state of Illinois may need to complete emissions testing on their vehicles periodically.
-Most cars made after 1996 require emissions testing if they’re 4 or more years old and if the car owner lives in a certain county.[1]
+Most cars made after 1996 require emissions testing if they’re 4 or more years old and if the car owner lives in a certain county, including those that surround Chicago and border St. Louis.[1]
 Some people and vehicles are exempt from these rules, but most drivers will need to comply with these testing requirements.

 Here’s what you need to know about Illinois emissions testing requirements.

-How does emissions testing work in Illinois?
+How emissions testing works in Illinois

 While not all states require regular emissions or smog testing, Illinois state law does require it.[2]
 In 1990, the Clean Air Act required the Environmental Protection Agency (EPA) to set certain National Ambient Air Quality Standards (NAAQS) to help protect the environment and public health.
 The EPA advises emissions testing to help improve air quality.[3]